This requires a bit of set up, so stick it out:

 So let’s say you’re in a tribe, and you’re naturally curious and questioning.
 One day you say, “Hey, I think this idea that lightning comes from a sky wizard throwing a tantrum might be a little silly.
 What if it’s actually just something that happens in the sky under certain natural conditions?”

 Things might not go so well for you after that.

 Those that were born with natural curiosity and an above tribal-average intellect tended to have fairly limited life spans.
-In the few cases where such a creative person was not thrown out of their tribe, they might even have become something of an asset.
+In the few cases where such a creative person was not thrown out of their tribe, they might sometimes become an asset.

-So pre-history rinsed and repeated until those whose creativity and intellect wasn’t quashed and eventually led to civilization.
+So pre-history rinsed and repeated until those whose creativity and intellect wasn’t quashed as a rule.
+This eventually led to civilization.